vyogami/java-forge/README.md

 ## Applied Mathematics

-the appliedmathematics folder contains python code that implements various mathematical concepts and equations. these files cover a range of topics, including linear algebra, calculus, probability, and more.
+the `applied-mathematics` folder contains python code that implements various mathematical concepts and equations. these files cover a range of topics, including linear algebra, calculus, probability, and more.

 ## Amity Java Programming